 For many people the idea of being cooped up in side a small plane doesn’t fill them with joy, however, (speaking as a 6ft 5 bloke) the rear seat of the aircraft, which is by far the smallest, is surprisingly comfortable once you’re in (large people like me may take a bit of getting in, but it’s worth it).
 What’s more throughout the trip you’ll get the chance to circulate between rear, mid and co-pilot seats so everyone should be happy.

 From the air, skimming along at low level, the views are all encompassing and cinematic, so time passes in an instant.
 That said, hops between remote landing strips are generally short anyway (an hour or so), other than on the last day when returning from the Angolan border to Windhoek.
 Even then you’ll probably touch down in a remote spot for a leg stretch.

 The plane is a Cessna 210, the retractable-geared cousin of the tried and tested Cessna 206.
 Unlike the 206, which grinds it’s way through the sky with little concession to aerodynamics, the Schoeman’s choice of aircraft is designed less like a John Deere and is consequently a good deal faster.

 Of course the main thing is having access to the incredible views for photographs.
 And which ever of the Schoeman brothers you fly with will take great care to ensure that everyone gets the shots they’re after.
 Importantly only four of the five available seats are ever filled, leaving room for luggage and elbows.

 Map of the route

-Natural High arranges safaris all over Namibia, drop us an email if you'd like to discuss some ideas for anything from a camping safari in the dunes, to a self drive itinerary to the Skeleton Coast Flying Safari.
-Or you can download the itinerary here.
+Natural High arranges safaris all over Namibia, get in touch if you'd like to discuss some ideas for anything from a camping safari in the dunes, to a self drive itinerary to the Skeleton Coast Flying Safari.
+Or you can see a sample itinerary here.